Bent Silicon Detector Characterization for the ALICE Inner Tracking System Upgrade

 Why do we need thin, bent sensors?

-However, these particles have extremely short lifetimes and decay in an instant.
-To capture their precise positions just before decay, we need highly accurate detectors placed as close as possible to the collision point.
+However, these particles have extremely short lifetimes and decay in a fraction of a moment.
+Therefore, to capture their minute positions right before they decay, a highly precise detector must be placed as close as possible to the collision point.

 The photo on the left shows the actual setup where the ALPIDE sensor is bonded to the FPC (Flexible Printed Circuit).